AyushJam/Floating-Point-Adder/README.md

 $ ./fpAdd      # to run the C executable against all test cases in testcases.dat
 ```

-Additional commands for the Verilog tests will be added here shortly - please refresh the repository once these are announced.
+<p align="justify"> Additional commands for the Verilog tests will be added here shortly - please refresh the repository once these are announced. </p>

 ### Grading

-You need to first show (to your TA) a Verilog simulation of your code that passes the floating point add test cases.
-Once this is done, you need to add VIO signals for each of the inputs (including the clock), synthesize, and demonstrate this functioning on the FPGA.
+<p align="justify"> You need to first show (to your TA) a Verilog simulation of your code that passes the floating point add test cases.
+Once this is done, you need to add VIO signals for each of the inputs (including the clock), synthesize, and demonstrate this functioning on the FPGA. </p>

 ## References